jnslmk/gled2/book/src/svg/lamp.md

 # Creating a SVG file for a lamp

-Create a svg file and set parameters of nodes by writing the parameters as JSON into description fields.
+Create a svg file and set parameters of nodes by writing the parameters as [Hjson](https://hjson.github.io/) into description fields.

 All fields are optional.